mikeal/response/README.md

 ## gzip and deflate compression

-The second argument to every response function is an optional options object.
-The `compress` and `gzip` keys are used for compression.
+The `compress` and `gzip` keys in an options object are used for compression.

 ```javascript
 var server = http.createServer(function (req, res) {